 Around the age of 2, children are learning about colours.
 You can aid this by mentioning colours as part of your everyday conversation eg:

 You are eating the red apple and so on.

-Young children may not initially grasp what you are referring to – they may think you used to call it a jumper, and now it’s a blue jumper?
+Young children may not initially grasp what you are referring to – they may think you used to call it a jumper, and now it’s called a blue jumper.
 The more you repeat it each time he wears it, he will gradually understand the difference between the orange jumper and the blue one.

 There are 3 steps in learning colours

-- is the ability to match colours.
+- The ability to match colours.
 When you are playing blocks with your child, pick up a green one, and ask your child to find another one the same – they may just pick up any block eg red.
 Tell them: ‘That’s a red one, can you find one like this (green)?’.
 It’s important not to tell the child he’s wrong, but instead say what colour it is and then continue searching.
 At this stage, the child won’t be using the colour names.